Abdulla-Ali/transcoder/README.md

 ### Prettier documentation

-To view the documentation in your browser, you have some options.
-The basic methods are: generate HTML versions of your documentation and store it to be viewed in your browser *or* use the built-in web server that `pydoc` contains to generate your documentation on the fly and point your browser at it.
+To view the documentation in your browser, you can output the content as HTML and view it.
+To do this, use `pdoc --html ./src/transcoder.py`, which will generate a file called `transcoder.m.html` that you can view in your browser.

+To regenerate, you need to add the `--overwrite` option to the command to tell pdoc to overwrite the existing file.

+We've included a `Makefile` which is a special kind of file that the 'make' command reads.
+We won't get into the details of `make` in this project, but what we have provided means that you can create the documentation.
+Just use `make docs`.

 TODO: this bit